Description

 Read Transaction

 Consider a design with the DBI gateway enabled in the Device Manager and placed on the NAP located at row 4, column 6.
-The DBI gateway address space will use the NAP address space for row 4, column 6, which is 0x042b0000000
+The DBI gateway address space will use the NAP address space for row 4, column 6 which, according to the NAP address translation table, is 0x042b0000000.
+The PCIe configuration header space for the PCIE ×16 (PCIE_1) interface begins at address 0x0 of the DBI gateway address space indicated in the DBI Gateway Address Mapping table.
+Therefore, a read to the vendor ID and device ID register (offset 0x0 from the base address of the PCIe configuration header space) will be at NoC address 0x042b0000000.

-The snippet below shows a 32-bit read to the vendor ID and device ID register using a Tcl read command to the DBI gateway.
+The example below shows a 32-bit read to the vendor ID and device ID register using a Tcl read command to the DBI gateway.

 32-bit Read to DBI Gateway via PCIe